anthonysecco/public-lands-ha-sensor/README.md

 ## Usage

-Once the integration is added, it will automatically create the sensors and button.
+Upon restart, it will automatically create the sensors and button.
 No configuration needed.
 No data will be found in those sensors until it is triggered.
 Please see the following section for details on that.

 ###Trigger Methods